chergik/cheburashka-chat/README.md

 Templates for both backend and frontend are based on Jade.
 For the frontend pre-compile templates into javascript functions functions using ``gulp templates`` command (see ``gulpfile.js`` for details).

 In order to launch express run ``nodemon --watch '**/*.*' bin/www``.
 Then go to localhost:3000 and enter your name in the prompt.
-Happy lame-chatting, sir!
+Happy lame-chatting, Sir!

 ## What it does not have:
  - redis/serverside interaction error handling
  - login page / backbone router
  - serverside views generation (only templates are compiled to js)
- - build file of any kind (besides one for compiling jade tepmlates)
+ - build file (besides one for compiling jade tepmlates)
- - styles of any kind (twitter-bootstrap could be an easy fit)